 Pictures tell the story better than any words.
-Utilize four to eight photographs in your e-flyer, 25 or more photos for an Internet posting on most of the popular home selling sites.
+Utilize four to eight photographs in your e-flyer and about 25 or more photos for an Internet posting on most of the popular home-selling sites.

-- Use a wide-angled digital camera.
+- Use a wide-angle digital camera.
 Shoot more photos than you need.
-Try different view points -- ground level or bird's eye views, and take them from a variety of angles to find the best pictures that scream "buy me."
+Try different viewpoints — ground level or bird's eye views, and take them from a variety of angles to find the best pictures that scream "buy me."

 - Use photo enhancement software.
-Color correct, crop, reduce image and downsize pixels (72 or 96 dpi) for the Web.
+Color correct, crop, reduce the image and downsize pixels (72 or 96 dpi) for the web.

 Create a Flyer and Upload

 I often use vFlyer.com to create my flyers.
-It offers unlimited use free for consumers, and professionals can upload a minimum number of home listings for free every month.
+It offers multiple pricing options for both marketing flyers and websites, including a free plan for a five-page website.
 When you are finished creating the flyer, press publish.
 You can copy the HTML code on the screen and use it to post on Craigslist.org.
 Best of all, vFlyer automatically publishes your flyer on the following Web sites:

 You can also hire professional designers or online Web sites to create flyers or brochures for you, depending on your price range.